With so many ways to make money from home, earning money from your backyard could be the easiest one.

 Want to know more?

 I’m Preston Chovanak, and I’m currently a student at EvCC.
 I heard about Sniffspot through some ads it was running about wanting new hosts.
-Over at Black Pond Farm, we have a lot of trails and access to a DNR reserve, so I thought why not check it out?
+Over at Black Pond Farm, we have a lot of trails and access to a Department of Natural Resources (DNR) reserve, so I thought why not check it out?
 After I looked over what was needed to start the Sniffspot, I just went ahead and signed up; it was super simple.

 What is the procedure for becoming a host on Sniffspot?
 Are there any prerequisites?